How to get into ketosis

 To monitor your progress with keto, it makes sense to occasionally check ketone levels.
 If you’re above 0.5 mmol/L BHB, you’re in ketosis.

 The problem with relying on ketone levels to gauge your success?
-For one, you might be producing ketones, but not using them.
-This keto-adaptation problem won’t show up on a blood test.
+For one, you might be producing ketones without using them efficiently.
+This keto adaptation problem won’t show up on a blood test.

 #2: Personal ketosis metrics

 I understand the temptation to simply measure blood ketones and call it a day.
-But might I suggest other metrics to optimize for, like:
+But might I suggest other metrics to optimize for?
+Rather than make ketosis your goal, how about:

 • Weight loss